PistachioPony/gamesparks-docs/MARKDOWN/API Documentation/NoSQL REST API.md

 #### Form Data (optional)

-  * *query* : The query you want to execute in JSON form.
-To find players with displayName “testUser” the following JSON should be used {“displayName” : “testUser”}.
+  * *query* : The query you want to execute in JSON form:
+    * To find players with displayName “testUser” the following JSON should be used {“displayName” : “testUser”}.
-  * *sort* : The JSON representation of the sort for the query.
-To sort by userName in ascending order the following JSON should be used {“userName” : 1}.
+  * *sort* : The JSON representation of the sort for the query:
+    * To sort by userName in ascending order the following JSON should be used {“userName” : 1}.
   * *fields* : Allows you to limit the fields that are returned in the results.
-This is useful for collections with large document.
-To limit the results to only contain the userName and displayName the following JSON should be used : {“userName” : 1, “displayName” : 1}.
+This is useful for collections with large document:
+    * To limit the results to only contain the userName and displayName the following JSON should be used : {“userName” : 1, “displayName” : 1}.
 1 indicates inclusion and 0 indicates exclusion for a field.
 You cannot mix inclusion and exclusion in a single query.
   * *skip* : The number of documents to skip, useful for paging in combination with limit.
   * *limit* : The maximum number of documents to return.
 The maximum that the limit value can be set to is 10000.